Zer0JellyHub/Version-Player/README.md

 Click **Add Script** and add the scripts **separately**:

-- `Final Fix Movie.js` → for movies
+- `Final Fix Movie Auto.js` → for movies
 - `Final Fix Serie.js` **or** `Final Fix Series with auto label` **or** `Final Fix Series Manuell label → for series (pick one)